 In most learning environments, students absorb information on their own — in isolation.
 Without indicators of how much they’ve completed and what’s left to get through, it can be a lonely proposition that many learners abandon or give up on.

-You can do this by awarding badges when students complete modules or mini courses, and you can implement a “share on social media” button that gives them the ability to playfully brag about their progress.
+You can do this by awarding badges when students complete modules or mini courses, and you can implement a “share on social media” button that gives them the ability to show off their progress.

-The added bonus to you as a course creator is that when students share their successes with your course, they’re building buzz and organically generating word-of-mouth marketing for your offerings.
+The added bonus to you as a course creator is that when students share their course achievements, they’re also building buzz and organically generating word-of-mouth marketing for you.

 One tricky course creation decision that online content creators face is whether to deliver their courses in a “drip” format — where a new module is released on a weekly basis — or to give access to an entire course up front.